trythrow/legal/privacy-policy.md

 _**In Short:** We do not knowingly collect data from or market to children under 18 years of age._

 We do not knowingly solicit data from or market to children under 18 years of age.
 By using the Sites, you represent that you are at least 18 or that you are the parent or guardian of such a minor and consent to such minor dependent’s use of the Sites.
 If we learn that personal information from users less than 18 years of age has been collected, we will deactivate the account and take reasonable measures to promptly delete such data from our records.
-If you become aware of any data we have collected from children under age 18, please contact us at support@level.technology.
+If you become aware of any data we have collected from children under age 18, please contact us at support@unstack.co.

 ## 10. What Are Your Privacy Rights?

 _**In Short:** In some regions, such as the European Economic Area, you have rights that allow you greater access to and control over your personal information.
 You may review, change, or terminate your account at any time._

 In some regions (like the European Economic Area), you have certain rights under applicable data protection laws.
 These may include the right (i) to request access and obtain a copy of your personal information, (ii) to request rectification or erasure; (iii) to restrict the processing of your personal information; and (iv) if applicable, to data portability.
 In certain circumstances, you may also have the right to object to the processing of your personal information.
-To make such a request, please contact support@level.technology.
+To make such a request, please contact support@unstack.co.
 We will consider and act upon any request in accordance with applicable data protection laws.

 If we are relying on your consent to process your personal information, you have the right to withdraw your consent at any time.
 Please note however that this will not affect the lawfulness of the processing before its withdrawal.